Shoal Bass

 Shoal Habitat

 Shoal bass are closely associated with rocky shallows and are uncommon in other habitats.
 Unlike smallmouth and largemouth bass, the shoal bass is much more particular about its forage and habitat.
 Shoal bass are only found in a handful of cool, southern streams and rivers with rock shoals.
-They cant survive in deep largemouth bass lakes or rushing smallmouth rivers.
+They can’t survive in deep largemouth bass lakes or rushing smallmouth rivers.
 In general, shoal bass tends to prefer a moderate current.

 Age and Growth

-Shoal bass grow much faster than redeye bass.
+Shoal bass grows much faster than redeye bass.
 Shoal bass length ranges from 12 to 24 inches, with 24 inches being the maximum recorded length and a maximum recorded weight of more than eight pounds.

 A five-pound shoal bass is considered a trophy, but ones over seven pounds are caught every year.
 The most common size shoal bass is about two pounds.